 When it comes to sunscreen filters, the most unfortunate people of the world are Americans; the companies there can formulate with only 12 UV filters if I am not mistaken.
 In comparison, in the EU, 31 UV filters are allowed for use.
 That’s a considerable difference, and the old chemical filters don’t offer satisfying protection against the UVA light, so you may be doing yourself a disservice by buying American suncare, which only contains chemical filters.
 However, if you want mineral sunscreen, it’s a different story.
 I’d recommend using suncare products with newer filters.
 I particularly like combination preparations that include chemical and mineral filters, especially Japanese formulations with zinc oxide, which protects both against UVA and UVB rays.

 Sunscreen must offer protection not only against UVB but also UVA light.
 The anti-UVB properties of sunscreen are pretty easy to understand; they are expressed with the SPF rating in almost the entire world.
 However, when it comes to UVA protection, things get a bit complicated.
-In the EU and other parts of the world, we use the encircled UVA symbol to indicate that the UVA protection level is at least a third of the UVB.
+In the EU and other parts of the world, we use the encircled UVA symbol to indicate that the UVA protection factor is at least a third of the UVB.
 With a similar purpose, in Asia, the PA rating system is utilised.
 So when I shop for Asian sunscreens, I assess them with the 1:3 ratio in mind.
 For example, if a product has SPF 30, I make sure that it has a PA rating of either two or three pluses.
 In the case of sunscreens with SPF 30+, I look for a rating of four pluses.
 When it comes to sunscreens with SPF 50 or above, I only buy products with four pluses, the maximum, which equals to PPD 16 or above.
 It’s an estimate, but I know that I get some kind of decent level of protection in this way.

 Unfortunately, not everyone is well-read in sunscreen labels, and brands take advantage of that by deceiving shoppers when their products fall short with respect to anti-UVA properties.
 European consumers are particularly vulnerable to such brazen marketing tactics, as the labelling regulations here are recommendations, not laws, so the brands are responsible for following them.